 Direct-Vent Water Heaters

 With a direct-vent system, air for combustion is drawn from a vent pipe that runs through an exterior wall or the roof.
-Exhaust gasses are vented outdoors through a separate vent duct or through a separate chamber of the same pipe (this requires a double-wall vent duct).
+Exhaust gases are vented outdoors through a separate vent duct or through a separate chamber of the same pipe (this requires a double-wall vent duct).
 Direct-vent systems essentially "breathe" outdoor air, so they are not subject to the effects of backdrafting in the home.
 They also reduce the risk of accidental fires caused by flammable vapors around the water heater.

 Water Heaters for Mobile Homes

 Water heaters in mobile homes are similar to those used in standard homes, but they must be designed for this application.
-Manufacturers often will not warrant a water heater if it is installed in a mobile home and is not specifically approved for that use.
+Manufacturers often will not warrant a water heater is installed in a mobile home unless it is specifically approved for that use.
 Standard atmospheric water heaters in mobile homes often require an outside access panel.
-If a water heater is located inside of a mobile home without outside access it is most likely a sealed-combustion unit with direct venting.
+If a water heater is located inside of a mobile home without outside access, it is most likely a sealed-combustion unit with direct venting.